platformsh/legacy-cli/README.md

 information.
 These caches could become out-of-date.
 You can clear caches with the command `platform clear-cache` (or `platform cc` for short).

+Default cache lifetimes have now been reduced thanks to performance improvements.
+The environments cache will now only last for 2 minutes, almost entirely eliminating this problem.

 ## Authentication

 There are currently three ways to authenticate: